 - Always follow your doctor’s instructions and take your medicine only as prescribed.
 Take each dose exactly as prescribed—no more and no less

-- If you have difficulty swallowing your pain medication, do not crush, grind, cut, or dissolve it without first discussing these methods with your doctor, as they may not be safe.
+- If you have difficulty swallowing your pain medication, do not crush, grind, cut, or dissolve, as these methods may not be safe.
 Talk to your doctor about safe alternative ways to take your medicine

 - Do not stop taking your medication or change how or how often you take it without speaking to your doctor first